itme-brain/ldv/README.md

 ### Usage

-To start a new environment, simply enter the following command in your terminal:
+To start a new environment, enter the following command in your terminal:

 `ldv`